-Coursera for Refugees serves over 11,000 refugees in 119 countries around the world.
+Coursera for Refugees serves over 118,000 refugees in more than 119 countries around the world.
 Refugee learners access Coursera’s content through programs on nearly every continent.

-Thanks to the commitment of our 24 program partners, Coursera for Refugees works directly with governments and nonprofits serving refugees and vulnerable populations across the globe.
+Thanks to the commitment of over 30 program partners, Coursera for Refugees works directly with governments and nonprofits serving refugees and vulnerable populations across the globe.

 If you are a refugee that is not currently enrolled in an existing Coursera for Refugees program, you can apply for financial assistance for any course in our catalog.

 Governments and nonprofits around the world are partnering with Coursera to provide refugees and vulnerable populations with comprehensive learning programs and support services.

 Our programs couldn’t survive without the generous investments of time and energy from our partners.
 If you are a university or company that would like to collaborate with us on content development or hiring partnerships for refugees, please contact us using the link below.